pulp-bio/bmi-odcl/README.md

 ### Datasets
 This work uses two in-house EEG datasets for BMI.
 The datasets can be downloaded from this link: https://iis-people.ee.ethz.ch/~datasets/Datasets-ODCL/.
 * **Dataset A**: An in-house EEG MM dataset for classifying left hand and right hand movements.
 This dataset contains seven data sessions from one subject.
 The stored data files are csv files.
 * **Dataset B**: An in-house EEG MM/MI dataset for classifying left hand, right hand, tongue, and rest.
 This dataset contains data from five subjects and four sessions for each subject.
-The stored data files are binary files, which can be converted to csv files with `run_conversion_new.m` from `BMI-ODCL/Preprocessing`.
-The lists of file paths to be converted can be modified or added in `run_conversion_new.m`.
+The stored data files are binary files, which can be converted to csv files with `run_conversion.m` from `BMI-ODCL/Preprocessing`.
+The lists of file paths to be converted can be modified or added in `run_conversion.m`.
 The corresponding csv files will be stored in a newly created folder: `DatasetB/SubjectX_XXXX_SX/MM/csv/`.

 Note that only csv files will be used in classification and the conversion of all files in Dataset B should be treated as a preprocessing step.